Counterify/Counterify/readme.md

 # Counterify
-Counterify is the site to go when you need tech assistants or a free CDN!
+Counterify is the site to go when you need tech assistance or a free CDN!

 ## Github
 Counterify uses Github to manage bug reports, issues and everything else.